-It is important to note the financial obligations established by the Iowa legislature in Iowa Code Chapter 411 are committed benefits, which are to be funded through the contributions made by the employers and the membership, in concert with the long-term return on investments.
-The "public policy" within Iowa has always been to meet the benefit commitments of the pension plans.
+It is important to note the financial obligations established by the lowa legislature in lowa Code Chapter 411 are committed benefits, which are to be funded through the contributions made by the employers and the membership, in concert with the long-term return on investments.
+The "public policy" within lowa has always been to meet the benefit commitments of the pension plans.
 The history of the plan benefits under Chapter 411 traces to 1934.
-The funding methods established by the legislature in the Iowa Code, whereby contributions are made from the individual employers and members, coupled with the "prudent person" concept for investment policy, provides the financial foundation for this public policy.
+The funding methods established by the legislature in the lowa Code, whereby contributions are made from the individual employers and members, coupled with the "prudent person" concept for investment policy, provides the financial foundation for this public policy.